drangob/wedsite_v2/README.md

 - landing page with basic (not very secure) guest selection (with autofill)
 - auto login using an html query param with guest user id
+- admin pages for managing content and users

 ## TODO: